We have the best African American Recipes available online.

 Chocolate Pecan Pie

 We're sure you will enjoy this collection of African American recipes for many years to come.
-That said do keep this resource a secret all for yourself.
+That said don't keep this black recipe resource a secret all for yourself.
 So be sure to share this page with your family and friends.